BLSQ/iaso/docs/pages/dev/how_to/use_plugins/use_plugins.en.md

 ### Adding Translations to a Plugin

 To add translations to your plugin:
-1. Create a `translations` directory in your plugin
+1. Create a `js/src/constants/translations` directory in your plugin
 2. Add language files (e.g., `en.json`, `fr.json`)
 3. Structure your translations as a flat object with dot-notation keys:
 ```json